LISE++

 -

-Select "Previous menu® go
+Select "Previous menu go

-Wien filter® Electric field" and enter a value
+Wien filter Electric field" and enter a value

 of 3000 kV/m.
 The magnetic field setting of the Wien filter is then automatically

-calculated for the best transmission of 68Co, as well as the
+calculated for the best transmission of 68Co, as well as the dispersion.
+All this information appears on the right side of the screen.

 -

-second image" and enter an opening of ±2 mm.
+Select “Previous menu → Go back → Slits → Slits second image” and enter an opening of ±2 mm.

 -

-Area of nuclei" and click on 74Ga then on 63Cr).
+Perform the rate calculations (select “Main menu → Calculations → Transmission and rate → Area of nuclei” and click on 74Ga then on 63Cr).

 The amount of 71Cu is greatly reduced and 68Co is

 now the main component of the beam.
-However, 70NiBis still present
+However, 70Ni is still present at a competitive rate.

 -